 December marks the beginning of the dry season for most of Costa Rica.
-The Pacific side and Central part of the country will see vast improvements in weather and the Caribbean side will experience a fair amount of rain.
-December is one of the most popular months of travel for the country with people coming down to spend their holidays in paradise!
+The Pacific side and Central part of the country will see vast improvements in weather, and the Caribbean side will experience a fair amount of rain.
+The following outlines what you should expect regionally at this time of the year.

 December 1 - Festival de la Luz- San Jose weeklong Festival of the Lights with concerts and fireworks.

 December 4 - Fiesta Pattronale Pavas - street fair with music, dancing, food, and bullfighting (no bloodshed).

 December 8 - Immaculate Conception, Fiesta do Los Negritos-religious masses and processions and costume dancing.

 December 12 - Fiesta de la Yeguita-Bull Fighting, followed by a parade in Parque Central Nicoya with foods, concerts, and fireworks.

 December 24 - Misa de Gallo-Christmas Eve midnight mass.